Solar Panel Development in Transportation

 Solar power for boats has several advantages, among a few, are that it reduces carbon emissions, diesel costs and drastically reduces noise levels.
 The industry has grown offering several different solar options for boat owners, according to panel type and a charge controller system.

 Types of Solar Panels for Boats

-- Glass fronted - Offer the most power at a lower cost, which makes them the most popular types of panels.
+- Glass fronted: offer the most power at a lower cost, which makes them the most popular types of panels.
 Glass fronted panels can be of two types: polycrystalline and monocrystalline.
-Polycrystalline are the cheapest, but have lower energy conversion efficiencies, so are always larger and don't work so well in very hot weather.
-Monocrystalline are more expensive, but are very efficient and are therefore smaller and more effective in hot weather and on cloudy days.
+Polycrystalline is the cheapest, but have lower energy conversion efficiencies, so are always larger and don't work so well in very hot weather.
+Monocrystalline is more expensive, but are very efficient and are therefore smaller and more effective in hot weather and on cloudy days.

-- Fully flexible panels - Used to be restricted to 'amorphous' solar technology - the same as in your calculator.
+- Fully flexible solar panels: used to be restricted to 'amorphous' solar technology - the same as in your calculator.

 Charge Controller System

 This is required to connect the panels to the batteries and prevent overcharging.
 These are of several types: